Llenar70/allye-doc/Propensity Score Matching.md

 * **Pre-matching trimming**: Optional pre-matching trimming (Percentile/Overlap/Fixed bounds) can be applied to mitigate positivity violations and improve match quality.
 When enabled, all diagnostics and SMDs refer to the trimmed dataset.
 * **No-regularisation mode**: Selecting *None* for regularisation uses a logistic model with an extremely large `C` (≈ 1 e12) under L2 penalty to emulate an unregularised fit because recent scikit-learn versions deprecate the explicit `penalty='none'`, ensuring consistent behaviour.
 * **Large dataset sampling**: When the input table exceeds **300 000 rows**, the widget automatically draws a random sample of 300 000 rows before running the PSM pipeline to keep computation responsive.
 A status-bar warning indicates that sampling was applied and all reported statistics are approximate.
+* **Estimand mapping**: The matched sample aligns with the chosen target.
+  - Align to Treated → effect estimates on Matched Data correspond to ATT.
+  - Align to Control → effect estimates on Matched Data correspond to ATC.
+  - IPW with an outcome computes ATE.